Skip to main content

 Strategic public relations planning, business development, communications challenges for B2B tech, clean tech and energy, healthcare, tourism and hospitality, not-for-profit and public sector organizations

-David Victor is a professor and co-director of the campus-wide Deep Decarbonization Initiative, which focuses on real world strategies for bringing the world to nearly zero emissions of warming gases.
-His research focuses on regulated industries and how regulation affects the operation of major energy markets.
-Much of his research is at the intersection of climate change science and policy.
-Victor holds a Ph.D. in Political Science from Massachusetts Institute of Technology.
+David Victor is a professor and co-director of the campus-wide Deep Decarbonization Initiative, which focuses on real-world strategies for bringing the world to nearly zero emissions of warming gases.
+Much of his research is at the intersection of climate change science and policy, which are precisely the fields that businesses need to pay attention to as they are required to adapt to warmer temperatures and more extreme weather events.

 Why GPS?